mathiasertl/django-ca/docs/source/cli/certs.rst

 Subject and alternative names
 =============================

-The Certificate's Subject (that is, it's CommonName) and the names given in the SubjectAlternativeName extension define where the certificate is valid.
+The Certificate's Subject (that is, it's CommonName) and the names given in the ``SubjectAlternativeName`` extension define where the certificate is valid.

-The CommonName is usually added to the ``subjectAltName`` extension as well and vice versa.
+The CommonName is usually added to the ``SubjectAlternativeName`` extension as well and vice versa.
 This means that these two will give the same CommonName and ``subjectAltName``:

 .. code-block:: console